and-kal/second-brain/content/tech/ShellCommands.md

 You can also use `od` which displays the contents of an input file, too, but lets you specify the character format.
 So `od -c` prints the file content in character format (additionally it prints the byte offset at the beginning of each line that it outputs).

+## History expansion

+History expansion is done via excalamation marks (called ›bangs‹). `!!` executes the previous command again.
+In order to execute the third most recent command again, you would type `!-3`. `!cd` would execute the most recent command starting with `cd`, while `!?cd?` would execute the most recent command that had `cd` somewhere in it.
+With `!123` you can execute a command again based on its index in the history (as you can retrieve via `history` or by accessing `~/.bash_history`).
+If you only want to print the command from history, but not execute, add `:p` to the history expansion command: `!-5:p`.
+Though `echo "!-5"` would work as well. `!$` will retrieve the final word from your previous command, and `!*` will retrieve all arguments from your last command (unlike `!!`, which retrieve the program and its arguments).
+With `^` you can easily replace a string in your last command and execute it again.
+Let's say you mistyped a command: `mount /dev/s1 /media/hdd`.
+You can then correct it and execute it, by just typing `^s1^sda1`.
+Alternatively, you could write: `!!:s/s1/sda1/`

 ## Mounting and unmounting

 `lstblk`